Tri-C recognizes the educational, recreational and social values of a well-integrated program of student activities.

 Phi Theta Kappa’s mission is two-fold:

 Tri-C has four chapters: Alpha Epsilon Eta (Eastern), Alpha Zeta Delta (Metropolitan), Chi Omega (Western) and Beta Upsilon Beta (Westshore).
 Students are invited to join the society based on completion of at least 12 credits at the 1000-2000 level with a cumulative GPA of 3.5 or better.
-A one-time membership fee helps to support chapter activities as well as the regional and national organizations.
+A one-time membership fee helps support chapter activities as well as the regional and national organizations.

 Tri-C is committed to providing students, faculty and staff with quality athletics and recreation programs.
-Tri-C offers athletics and recreation designed to develop an understanding and appreciation of physical fitness and improve the students’ recreational and athletic skills.
+Tri-C offers athletics and recreation designed to develop an understanding and appreciation of physical fitness and improve students’ recreational and athletic skills.